…and the cybersecurity risks to the

 Despite being the third most targeted industry for a cyberattack, manufacturing is one of the least prepared.

-Manufacturing is becoming increasingly digitised as the industry is adopting automation, to a greater extent than ever before.
+Manufacturing is becoming increasingly digitized as the industry is adopting automation, to a greater extent than ever before.
 The Industrial Internet of Things (IIoT) is bringing artificial intelligence, cloud computing and robotics into factories.
 Cyber-physical systems can now integrate all aspects of the supply chain, including operational systems and information systems, and are taking the place of outdated, siloed machines.

 Any factory making use of these new technologies is known as a Smart Factory, and they’re prompting what experts are calling the fourth industrial revolution, or Industry 4.0.
 Smart Factories will help the manufacturing industry considerably, as digital technology can offer greater efficiency in the production stage, better quality products with fewer mistakes, and more flexibility for working processes.